-- 1. Minimum of 62 total semester credit hours as outlined - 2.
-Grade of C or higher in all HP core courses, IT 108 and LS 265 - 3.
+- 1. Minimum of 34 total semester credit hours as outlined - 2.
+2.0 GPA or higher in all ID courses - 3.
 Cumulative grade-point average of 2.0 or higher - 4.
-Executive Medical Assistant are prepared for and encouraged to register for a professional credentialing exam.
-The American Medical Technologists (AMT) www.amt1.com offers a Registered Medical Assistant credentialing exam.
-Student graduates are qualified, as the LDS Business College maintains institutional accreditation with the Northwest Commission on Colleges and Universities (NWCCU). - 5.
-See page 149 for specifics on the religion requirements for this degree - 6.
+Complete Book of Mormon I or II, plus 2 additional credits of Religion - 5.
 Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 102, which must be taken within four (4) years of graduation.